Goris: Post-independence

 After the independence of Armenia, Goris was included within the newly formed Syunik Province as per the 1995 administrative reform.

 In 2006, the Goris State Institute of Pedagogy was restructured and turned into Goris State University to become the largest educational institute of Syunik.

 As a result of community mergers in 2016, the municipality of Goris was enlarged to include 9 of its nearby villages.

 In September 2022, Goris as well as several other Armenian towns, including Vardenis (Gegharkunik Province), Jermuk (Vayots Dzor Province) and Sotk (Gegharkunik), came under attack by Azerbaijani Armed Forces.
-Many residental houses were damaged as a result of the shelling; people were displaced from their homes.
+Many residential houses were damaged as a result of the shelling; people were displaced from their homes.

+From 24 September to 2 October 2023, over 100,000 Armenians from Nagorno-Karabakh fled into Armenia, with Goris being the primary destination for refugees.
+The local theatre was converted into a Red Cross base in order to provide aid to the incoming refugees.

 Geography and climate

 Goris is situated in the valley of Goris River, also known as Vararak River.
 The valley is surrounded with the Zangezur Mountains.
 The town has an average elevation of 1,385 metres above sea level.
 The surrounding mountains are famous for their medieval cave-dwellings carved out of the soft rock in the southern and eastern parts of the town.
 The Goris Wildlife Sanctuary is situated at the southeast of the town at a height ranging between 1400 and 2800 meters above sea level, covering an area of 18.5 km2.
 Caucasian grouse, roe deer and brown bear are among the notable animals in the sanctuary.

-Located in a temperate and mild highland climate zone, the weather of Goris is characterized with mild snowy winters and hot summers.
-The average temperature in January is –1.3 °C and +19 °C in July.
-The annual precipitation level is between 500 and 600 mm.
+Located in a temperate and mild highland climate zone, the climate of Goris is characterized with cold snowy winters and warm summers and classified as oceanic (Köppen Cfb).
+The average temperature is 0.2 °C in January and +19.7 °C in July.
+The annual precipitation level is around 700 mm.
+Goris has 58.2 days per year with snow cover and 1.2 days with hail.

 Demographics

 Population

 Currently, the residents of Goris are entirely Armenians.
-However, the population suffered gradual decline since the collapse of the Soviet Union.
+The population has gradually declined since the collapse of the Soviet Union.

 By the end of the 19th century, 74.6% of the population in Goris were ethnic Armenians as per the 1897 census.
 The figure grew after the Sovietization of Armenia to reach up to 98.1% in the 1926 census.

-According to the 1917 publication of the Caucasian Calendar, Goris in 1916 had a population of 2,201, including 1,724 Armenians (78.3%), 202 Shia Muslims (9.2%), and 196 Russians (8.9%).
+According to the 1917 publication of the Caucasian Calendar, in 1916 Goris had a population of 2,201, including 1,724 Armenians (78.3%), 202 Shia Muslims (9.2%), and 196 Russians (8.9%).